benbjohnson/sql-parser/upcoming/updating-your-go-packages-with-go-package-store.md

 series = ["Birthday Bash 2014"]
 +++

-Go Package Store is app that displays updates for the Go packages in your GOPATH.
+Go Package Store is an app that displays updates for the Go packages in your GOPATH.
 Why another way to update Go packages when you can already just do `go get -u`, you might think.
 In true Go tradition, Go Package Store doesn't try to replace what already exists.
 Instead, it uses composition to augment it.
 In the end, Go Package Store simply uses the `os/exec` package to execute `go get -u` for you (which is why it's safe to run).
 But its goal is to make that experience more delightful and informative.

 ![Go Package Store Screenshot](/postimages/updating-your-go-packages-with-go-package-store/go-package-store.png)

-Go Package Store runs locally and scans your GOPATH for all Go packages that are under a revision control system.
+Go Package Store runs locally and scans your GOPATH for all Go packages that are under a version control system.
 It checks if there's a newer version available, meaning that running `go get -u` on that package would have some effect.

 Then it tries to present the update with as much information about the change as possible.
 This typically means including the commit messages for every new commit.